-Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog poop, unhygienic-sounding group-sex sessions, and shady methods of payment.
-If you're wondering what living in the Playboy Mansion was like, it's less sexy parties in the grotto and more trying to figure out how to get through that gate.
-Maybe give this a read before entertaining the notion of becoming a Playmate.
+Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog excrement, unhygienic-sounding group-pleasure sessions, and shady methods of payment.
+If you're wondering what living in the Playboy Mansion was like, it was less parties in the grotto and more trying to figure out how to get through that gate.

 Hugh Hefner's ex, Izabella St. James, detailed the disgusting living conditions and dog-poop covered carpets in her book Bunny Tales: Behind Closed Doors at the Playboy Mansion:

 Holly Madison entered the national spotlight thanks to the E! reality show The Girls Next Door .
-She was known as Hef's main girlfriend, but that position caused plenty of stress and despair, and she turned to drugs and alcohol to cope with being trapped in the Playboy Mansion.
+She was known as Hef's main girlfriend, but that position caused her stress and despair.
+She turned to illicit substances and alcohol to cope with the challenges she encountered living in the Playboy Mansion.
 Madison candidly discussed her dark days in her book Down the Rabbit Hole: Curious Adventures and Cautionary Tales of a Former Playboy Bunny :

-According to Melissa Howe, one of Playboy's Howe Twins, she and her fellow Bunnies are made to adhere to stringent house rules.
-Howe told the Daily Mirror:
+According to Carla Howe, one of Playboy's Howe Twins, she and her fellow Bunnies are made to adhere to stringent house rules.
+Of her time in the mansion, she said:

 Ex-Hef girlfriend Izabella St. James divulged how much money the women in the Playboy Mansion received in Bunny Tales: Behind Closed Doors at the Playboy Mansion.
 Apparently, Bunnies were given an allowance of $1,000 a week, though the system was anything but organized.
 They had to go to Hugh Hefner's bedroom once per week and ask for the cash:

-Hef also apparently used that money as a means of exerting control:
+Hef also apparently used the allowance as a means of exerting control:

 Although he always told us that we were his family and he gave it to us out of love, we often felt like the allowance was not given out of concern or generosity.
-He used it as a weapon to make sure we would never leave."
+He used it as a [tool] to make sure we would never leave.